Hyle-org/devhub-hyle/docs/developers/quickstart/your-first-smart-contract.md

 # Your first smart contract

 This guide will walk you through creating and deploying your first token transfer contract using Hylé's tools and infrastructure.
-We'll use [our sample token transfer example](https://github.com/Hyle-org/examples/tree/simple_erc20/simple-token) as the basis for this tutorial.
+We'll use [our sample token transfer example](https://github.com/Hyle-org/examples/tree/main/simple-token) as the basis for this tutorial.

+You can also check out [the same example built with SP1](https://github.com/Hyle-org/examples/tree/main/simple-token-sp1).

 For an in-depth understanding of smart contracts, check out our [anatomy of a smart contract](../general-doc/smart-contracts.md).